-This research looked at whether or not a leftward line bisection bias, known as pseudoneglect, was present in vision, touch and audition within a group of neurologically typical individuals, using a repeated measures design.
+This research examined whether or not a leftward line bisection bias, known as pseudoneglect, was present in vision, touch and audition within a group of neurologically typical individuals, using a repeated measures design.
 This enabled a comparison of performance across modalities.
 It made use of a new method of adjustment auditory line bisection paradigm, carried out in peripersonal space.
 The results demonstrate a significant leftward bisection bias in not only vision, but also touch and audition.
 This evidence supports previous research identifying a leftward bisection bias in vision and touch (e.g. Baek et al, 2002; Brooks et al, 2011; Brooks et al 2016; see Brooks et al 2014 for a review).
 It is also consistent with claims that the right hemisphere underpins both visuospatial pseudoneglect and representational pseudoneglect due to attentional orienting as a consequence of right hemispheric dominance in spatial processing (Heilman & Van Den Abell, 1979; Reuter-Lorenz, Kinsbourne & Moscovitch, 1990; Brooks et al, 2014).
 What is particularly novel here is the observation of a pseudoneglect-like lateral bias in detection of tones in peripersonal space.
 Examination of the relationships between tasks was carried out to assess whether auditory line bisection shared underlying processes with either/or the visual or tactile sensory modalities.
-Results confirmed a positive correlation between tactile line bisection and auditory line bisection.
-No noteworthy relationships were found between either vision and audition or vision and touch (both r < .1).
+Results confirmed a moderate positive correlation between tactile line bisection and auditory line bisection.
+No noteworthy relationships were found between either vision and audition or vision and touch.
 These patterns enable us to speculate a little more about the relationship between different domains of pseudoneglect.

-The apparent absence of a noteworthy relationship between visual bisection and either tactile or auditory bisection is consistent with the idea that pseudoneglect is not the direct outcome of a single amodal attentional process, but that rather it differs across different stimulus types.
+The apparent absence of a noteworthy relationship between visual bisection and either tactile or auditory bisection is consistent with the idea that pseudoneglect is not the direct outcome of a single amodal process, but that rather it differs across different stimulus types.
 However, some amount of caution is necessary in making this conclusion because the 95% confidence intervals around correlations are fairly large in a sample of this size, and bootstrapping methods remain somewhat constrained by the initial sample data: inference to the population level would be strengthened if these relationships prove replicable in future.

 These results do not provide convincing support for the claims that auditory spatial attention is dependent on visuospatial processing (e.g. Gori et al., 2014; Gori, Sandini & Burr, 2012).
 Both the presence of auditory pseudoneglect, and the lack of a close association between auditory pseudoneglect and visual pseudoneglect are in line with the pattern observed in the neglect literature, within which dissociations between neglect syndromes are often observed (e.g. Heilman & Valenstein, 1972; Sinnet et al, 2007).
 De Renzi et al., (1984) investigated auditory extinction, often viewed as related to neglect, and also found the phenomenon is often dissociated from visual problems.